 With that said, a lot of the peripheral stuff in this DLC is pretty good.
 Hammerlock is so-so, as he always has been, but most of the narrative dialogue in this mini-adventure is done through Lilith, Mordecai, and Brick.
 I’ve become fond of their dynamic, and in addition to being funny, it also advances the lore a bit here and there for them.
 I’m also pleased with the fact that there are, again, unique lines of monologue for each Vault Hunter as you go through the quests in this DLC, providing decent little snippets of character development/reinforcement (Gaige, as usual, is the best).
 Lastly, the secondary quest to this DLC involves the Borderlands 2 main characters personally, which is a good way to get in a last little bit of character-building for them.
 And as I said before, that’s something they all desperately need more of.

-I am, admittedly, a little miffed that this is the last DLC to the game.
+I am, admittedly, a little miffed that this is the last DLC to the game (or rather, that it WAS the last DLC to the game; see below).
 It’s fine enough as a finale to these miniature holiday-themed sidequest-styled add-ons, sure, but as I said above, Tiny Tina’s Assault on Dragon Keep is the perfect DLC to serve as the epilogue to Borderlands 2, and while there have been some merits to some of these minor packs that came after, we could have done just fine without any of them.
 That said, however, on its own merit, Sir Hammerlock vs. the Son of Crawmerax isn’t all that bad for its side content, so I suppose it, like the Thanksgiving and Wedding Day DLCs, is worth it if you can get it on sale.

 And with that, I close the book on my Borderlands 2 experience.
 What’s the verdict?
 Well, much like comparing Borderlands 1 and 2 as a whole, I find Borderlands 2’s DLCs to be a noticeable step up from the first game.
 Borderlands 1’s add-ons weren’t all bad, but none were actually worth what they cost, and most weren’t even worth the reduced 25% that I paid for them.
 Borderlands 2, at least, has 1 add-on that’s actually worth its price of admission, and we did get the recurring character of Mr. Torgue from these things, which is a bonus, even if his main DLC package wasn’t worth it.
 So Borderlands 2’s DLC landscape is a marked improvement over the first game.

 But with that said, when not compared to its predecessor and just judged on its own, Borderlands 2 has a subpar DLC gallery.
 The majority of these things are just not worth the money, and frankly, even if they were free, a few of these things still wouldn’t even be worth the time.
-Most of the ones that aren’t just an outright mistake to play through still would only be worth buying for a significantly reduced sale price.
-Yes, there is Tiny Tina’s Assault on Dragon Keep, and that DLC absolutely is great...but no matter how high quality it is, the fact remains that it is the only 1 out of 9 add-ons that actually hit its mark.
+Most of the ones that aren’t just an outright mistake to play through still would only be worth buying for a significantly reduced sale price, or, in the case of the final package, if you got it while it was still free.
+Yes, there is Tiny Tina’s Assault on Dragon Keep, and that DLC absolutely is great...but no matter how high quality it is, the fact remains that it is the only 1 out of 11 add-ons that actually hit its mark.
 That’s still better than some games I’ve played, sadly enough, but it’s not acceptable, especially when the high quality of that 1 DLC proves that they were capable of far better.
 I give Borderlands 2 a thumbs-up overall, but as a whole, its DLC scene doesn’t cut it.